RERA Tenancy Law in Dubai : A Complete Guide

 RERA Laws Governing Tenancy Contracts in Dubai

-According to Decree No. (26) of 2013, a transfer of land ownership to a new owner will not influence the tenant’s ability to inhabit the Dubai property.
-The decree further deals with resolving disputes arising in the rental contract.
-On the other hand, Decree No. (43) of the 2013 RERA rental agreement in Dubai defines the RERA rules for a rent increase and specifies that no increment is permitted if the current rent remains up to 10 percent lower than the rent for similar rental units in the same area.
+On the other hand, Decree No. (43) of the 2013 RERA rental agreement in Dubai defines the rental increase laws in Dubai and specifies that no increment is permitted if the current rent remains up to 10 percent lower than the rent for similar rental units in the same area.

 Terms of The RERA Tenancy Laws in Dubai